 Do any of the following scenarios sound familiar?
 You finish a work project and unexpectedly get blindsided with two more.
 A child or family member gets sick and you need to step in to provide care.
 You get burned out from work, decide to take a leave of absence to South Beach, and have to adjust to the challenges of this new environment.
 Maybe travel isn’t just a luxury, and you have to catch multiple flights a month for your job.
 Maybe something even worse happens: the world experiences a global pandemic and everything is forced to shut down.

 During all of this constant shuffling that you will experience, expecting to maintain healthy habits 100% of the time is not only stressful, but it’s nearly impossible.
 Changing your mindset on balance is important.
 The key to long-term success is understanding that perfect balance will be unachievable at times.
 Preparing for these periods and navigating these as efficiently as you can is what will allow you to continue to progress toward your health goals in the long run.
+Whether change your mindset with the help of an app or through practicing mindfulness techniques, learning to look at the world differently will contribute to your overall wellness.

 Just like change, stress is a constant of life that you can always expect to be present to some degree.
 Not all stress is bad, either.
 Take training, for example.
 If you don’t stress your body to a point slightly beyond its current capabilities, it won’t be forced to adapt, and you won’t grow in strength and skill.
 What you need to understand is that your body doesn’t distinguish between the types of stress.
 And some periods of time will undoubtedly be more stressful than others.
 While reducing cortisol levels and managing your stress is important, there will be moments where you are forced to perform at levels that may normally be deemed unhealthy.